mongodb/winkerberos/README.rst

 A native Kerberos client implementation for Python on Windows.
 This module mimics the API of `pykerberos <https://pypi.python.org/pypi/pykerberos>`_ to implement Kerberos authentication with Microsoft's Security Support Provider Interface (SSPI).
-It supports Python 2.7 or Python 3.5+.
+It supports Python 2.7 and Python 3.5+.

 Installation
 ============